ryzwtf/ryzwtf/README.md

 ## Projects:

 ### **FORENSIC**
-A powerful Discord bot that detects and exposes **FiveM cheaters**, helping maintain a fair and enjoyable experience for legitimate players.
+A powerful Discord bot that detects and **FiveM cheaters**, helping maintain a fair and enjoyable experience for legitimate players.

 ---